-We expect to receive net proceeds from this offering of approximately \$116.6 million, or approximately \$134.7 million if the underwriters exercise their option to purchase additional shares in full (assuming an initial public offering price of \$18.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We expect to receive net proceeds from this offering of approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares in full (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-We estimate that as of December 31, 2017, our cash, cash equivalents and available-for-sale securities was approximately \$69.0 million.
-We intend to use the net proceeds from this offering, together with our existing cash, cash equivalents and available-for-securities, as follows:
+As of March 31, 2017, we had cash, cash equivalents and available-for-sale securities of \$52.0 million.
+We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- approximately \$150.0 million to fund research and development expenses, including to advance SGT-001 through preliminary results from Phase I/II clinical trial activities, which we initiated in the fourth quarter of 2017; and - the remainder for general and administrative expenses and other general corporate purposes.
+- approximately million to fund research and development expenses, including to advance SGT-001 through preliminary results from Phase I/II clinical trial activities expected to be initiated in the second half of 2017; and - the remainder for general and administrative expenses and other general corporate purposes.